aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 * Missing `snippet-end` corresponding to a `snippet-start` or `snippet-append`.

-* `snippet-append` with no corresponding `snippet-start` in the same source file (you can only append to snippets created in the current source file).
+* `snippet-append` with no corresponding `snippet-start` in the same source file (you can't append to snippets created in a different source file).

 * `snippet-echo` outside of a snippet.